What Are Commodity Exchanges?

 Commodities exchanges conduct business via two methods: pit trading and electronic trading.

-There was a time not long ago when most commodity exchanges conducted trading via a means called open outcry in locations called trading pits.
+Not long ago, most commodity exchanges conducted trading via a means called open outcry in locations called trading pits.

 This process works as follows: